-Release Schedule is an important part of the Release process
+Your Software Release Schedule is an Important Part of the Release Process

-In most enterprises the concept of having a reliable release schedule which represents what is going on in the development arm of your IT shop is quite foreign.
-Why, its very simple, the currency of the release schedule can’t be relied on or in some cases doesn’t even exist.
+In most enterprises, the concept of having a reliable release schedule which represents what is going on in the development arm of your IT shop is quite foreign.
+The currency of the release schedule can’t be relied on or, in some cases, doesn’t even exist.

-A classic case of bad practise is receiving weekly email updates or Sharepoint alerts iterating that the release schedule is updated, something along the lines of “attached is Version 12”.
-Lets face it, we all hate receiving updated documents and release schedules are no exception.
+A classic case of bad practice is receiving weekly email updates or SharePoint alerts iterating that the release schedule is updated, something along the lines of “attached is Version 12”.
+Let’s face it — we all hate receiving updated documents, and release schedules are no exception.

-A Release Schedule is important and is required in landscapes where you have multiple teams working on multiple systems delivering Projects or BAU changes.
-What this important artifact provides is a evident approach that planning for the delivery of releases and changes has occurred (to which extent solely comes down to the product or release manager and their experience).
+A release schedule is important and required for landscapes where you have multiple teams working on multiple systems delivering Projects or BAU changes.
+What this important artifact provides is an evident approach that planning for the delivery of releases and changes has occurred (to what extent comes down to the product or release manager and their experience).
 It graphically shows you immediately the contentions and dependencies around releases and gives you the mechanism to make decisions around release dates and test environment allocations.

 I wanted to mention a few points around some of the key issues that owners of release schedules need to improve on:

 Your release schedule should be shared with the following people:

 CIO/CTOs (they’ll use it as a release roadmap)

 All IT resources involved in IT Dev and IT Ops.